lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

 * The length of key identifiers are 1 byte.
 * The length of connection identifiers are 1 byte.
 * DTLS handshake message fragmentation is not considered.
+* Several DTLS handshake messages are sent in a single record.
 * Only mandatory (D)TLS extensions are included.

 {{summ-handshake}} gives a short summary of the message overhead based on different parameters and some assumptions.
 The following sections detail the assumptions and the calculations.